-Normally not attempted or accomplished by managements, It would behoove the firm’s management to work from examples of smart goals.
+It would behoove them to develop and work from examples of explicit smart goals.

 DETERMINING A FIRM’S IMPLICIT GOALS